nnbaocuong99/nnbaocuong99/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-if you've arrived this far, thank you for taking time out of your day to read.
+this is the end my friend, if you've arrived this far, thank you for taking time out of your day to read, have a nice day.

 ✨ best wishes,